BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

 But as was already stated, the A block had to be swapped over to the buffer for the Merge() call anyway, and the contents of the buffer are allowed to be rearranged.
 By considering those constraints we were able to replace the costly rotation with a simple block swap, and since the operation is performed so often it results in a nice speed boost!<br/><br/>

-<b>Is there more room for improvement?</b><br/>
-Absolutely.
-One notable issue is that even if we set the cache to be as large as the original array, which means it ends up performing a standard merge sort, it only runs 95% as fast as it should.
-Where is that extra 5% of performance going?
-Beats me.<br/>

-There are also a few areas in the algorithm where the cache goes completely unused, simply because nothing could fit <i>entirely</i> within it.
-Is caching <i>some</i> of the data better than getting all of the data from one source?<br/>

-The original paper suggests counting the number of B blocks that need to be swapped with the rolling A blocks <i>before</i> swapping them, but it didn't seem like it would help much so that optimization was skipped.

 ===========================

 <b>That's all for now!</b> The <a href="https://github.com/BonzaiThePenguin/WikiSort/blob/master/WikiSort.cpp">provided implementation</a> is literally just a direct implementation of these concepts.
 Hopefully this information has proven valuable, and you can use your newfound knowledge to add your own optimizations and improvements.
 That way, everyone gets a better sort!